Skip to main content

 Save System

-MD Engine supports saving with on both the Flash memory and the SRAM memory, you can change the way of saving on the Settings.
+MD Engine supports saving on both the Flash memory and the SRAM memory, you can change the way of saving on the Settings.

 Saving Procedure